-Convert centilitre/second to gallon/day [UK]
+Convert centilitre/second to gallon/day [US]

 centiliter/second